mher/flower/README.md

 This is a fork of the original great [Flower](https://github.com/mher/flower) project that with the following changes:

 - Frontend stack with [React](https://react.dev/) & [MUI](https://mui.com/) (on going..)
+- Auto refresh - in tasks view
+- Flow graph - in task view
 - Docker - move from Alpine to Debian (vulnerabilities elimination & better compatibility)
-- Auto refresh - in tasks view
+- UV - package and project manager
 - Ruff support - linting & formatting
-- Flow graph - in task view

 ## Screenshots